Find and retrieve Sentinel-2 imagery¶

 Note that

-transfers satellite imagery from a Google Cloud bucket to your machine.
-This may take a while if you are running this notebook locally rather than on a Google Cloud VM.
+downloads satellite imagery from a Google Cloud bucket to your machine.
+This may take a while depending on your internet connection.

 [6]: